remarkjs/remark/packages/remark-stringify/readme.md

 You can alternatively use [`remark`][remark-core] instead, which combines unified, [`remark-parse`][remark-parse], and this plugin.

-You can combine `remark-stringify` with other plugins to add syntax extensions.
+You can combine this plugin with other plugins to add syntax extensions.
-Notable examples that deeply integrate with `remark-stringify` are [`remark-gfm`][remark-gfm], [`remark-frontmatter`][remark-frontmatter], [`remark-math`][remark-math], and
+Notable examples that deeply integrate with it are [`remark-gfm`][remark-gfm], [`remark-frontmatter`][remark-frontmatter], [`remark-math`][remark-math], and